-A new school year is here and one way that we can be more eco-friendly is by packing our kids waste-free lunches.
+A new school year is here and one way that we can be kinder to the earth and reduce waste is by packing our kids’ lunches.
 Packed lunches tend to be healthier and allow us to pack organic foods that most school lunches don’t provide.
 Packing lunches also makes lunchtime less stressful for those picky eaters.

 Packing a school lunch doesn’t have to be full of plastic baggies and individually wrapped items tossed into a brown paper bag.
 Packing a waste-free lunch can be fun and allow your child’s personality (and yours) to shine!
 There are a few essential items you’ll need to pack a waste-free lunch.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Instead of using the “brown bag,” select a lunch bag or box that can be reused all school year.
 In our household, we have a small collection of lunch boxes and bags including character lunch boxes that coordinate with their backpacks, cotton lunch bags, insulated lunch totes, stainless steel lunch tiffins, and bento-style lunch boxes.
 Pick one (or two) that are easy to clean and accommodate your child’s favorite foods.
 When picking a plastic lunch box, select one that is nontoxic, PVC-free, and safe for your child.

 2. Food Containers